Submit: Turn in your

 unparkcore(int core, void* address, void* argument);

-In the implementation of unparkcore()
+In the implementation of unparkcore(), you will

 see that it will unpark the core to an assembly routine called

-setupCore()
+setupCore() (found

 necessary because the core needs to undergo specific